Charlie Chaplin is Downey Jnr’s Darling…

 I’m intrigued to see this film now and to see if Robert Downey Jnr really does, as the critics say metaphorically fill these legend’s boots.
 And also I’d like to share – in another bizarre coincidence – this charming story.
 Diamond tells us how Downey Jnr fills them literally too,

 Last year, at the Museum of the Moving Image in London, he got someone to open a glass case so he could try on a pair of Chaplin’s shoes.
 “They fit perfectly,” he says.
 “We have the same feet”.

-This film post was added to Christine Wehner and Little Bit of Classics The Charlie Chaplin Blogathon..
-Other film reviews with this caston this site include Robert Downey Jnr in Chances Are, Captain Americas Civil War, Weird Science and Less Than Zero.
+This film post was added to Christine Wehner and Little Bit of Classics The Charlie Chaplin Blogathon.
+Other film reviews with this cast on this site include Robert Downey Jnr in Chances Are, Captain Americas Civil War, Weird Science and Less Than Zero.
 Penelope Ann Miller stars in my reviews of Awakenings and Kindergarten Cop.
 Marisa Tomei features in posts for Stupid, Crazy, Love and Captain America’s Civil War.
-James Woods stars in my The Gift of Love review and Dan Ackroyd in a review of The Blues Brothers.
-David Duchovny was written about in my Californication.
-Nancy Travis was written about in my 3 Men and a Little Lady post, Kevin Kline in The Big Chill and Kevin Dunn in Dave.
+James Woods stars in my The Gift of Love review and Dan Aykroyd in a review of The Blues Brothers.
+David Duchovny was written about in my post on Californication.
+Nancy Travis was written about in my 3 Men and a Little Lady post, Kevin Kline stars in The Big Chill and Kevin Dunn in Dave.